 Ironically, one of the few things to remain the same in the digital world is the ever-evolving nature of UX and UI design.
 Staying relevant and up to date on the latest trends is essential for a designers’ survival.

-Design trends sprout from both users and competitors; whilst some are only passing trends, others may stick around for some time and may even change the core principles and practices of UX/UI design.
+Design trends sprout from both users and competitors.
+Whilst some are only passing trends, others may stick around for some time.
+They may even change the core principles and practices of UX/UI design.

 Regardless of how new trends are born or how long they grace us with their presence, it means designers and businesses must be at the top of their game when it comes to design best practices.

-This kind of information tells us that users are spending a lot of time online, but businesses will have to grab the user’s attention pretty quickly if they’re in with any chance of converting them.
-It only takes around 2.6 seconds for a user to decide if they like or dislike a website, so it’s essential to offer the best and most current UX/UI designs to ensure you have the upper hand.
+This kind of information tells us that users are spending a lot of time online.
+But businesses will have to grab the user’s attention pretty quickly if they’re in with any chance of converting them.
+It only takes around 2.6 seconds for a user to decide if they like or dislike a website.
+Therefore it’s essential to offer the best and most current UX/UI designs to ensure you have the upper hand.

 To ensure your brand identity sticks out from the rest of the crowd, we’ve put together some of the leading UX and UI design trends from around the world.